drizzle-team/brocli/README.md

 })
 ```

-:speech_balloon: - in case cli arguments are not stored in `process.argv` in your environment, you can pass custom argument source to a second argument of `runCli()`, however note that first two elements of such source will be ignored as they are expected to store executable and executed file paths instead of args.
+:speech_balloon: - in case cli arguments are not stored in `process.argv` in your environment, you can pass custom argument source to a second argument of `run()`, however note that first two elements of such source will be ignored as they are expected to store executable and executed file paths instead of args.
 :speech_balloon: - custom help and version output handlers or strings can be passed to a second argument to replace default brocli outputs for those operations with your own.

 ## CLI